Oslandia/workshop-qwc2/workshop.md

 context the application would be built, and the build artefacts would be served by a web server such as NGINX or Apache.
 More on that later in the workshop…

 Now is a good time to explore the QWC2 Demo App.
-Here are examples of things you can get more familiar with:
+Here are examples of things you can try out:

-* The Measure tools
-* The Print functionality
-* The Background Layer selector
-* The Theme selector (for displaying other maps)
-* The Layer manager
-* The Redlining tools
-* The Identify functionality (map clicks)
-* …
+1. Open the "Theme" panel and change from one theme to another
+1. Open the "Layers & Legend panel" and change the visibility of layers
+1. Open the "Theme" panel again and select the QGIS.org QGIS Server Demo theme
+1. Click on objects of the polygons layer to display information about the clicked objects
+1. Open the "Switch background" panel and select another background layer
+1. Enter "44.44,26.10" in the "Search places" field and select "26.1°E, 44.44°N"

+You can also play with the Measure and Redlining tools if you feel like so.

 ## Add a new theme